bitprj/people/feedback/spring/2nd-round-feedback-collection.md

 *Attend weekly meetings and list the feedbacks down here by CATEGORIES*

+* OKRs are helpful since it gave a clear direction of what need to complete in a week and also in a month, helps with time management.

+**GitHub Issue**
+* A lot of people have point out that navigating GitHub is really hard.
+Suggestion: have a simpler to-do app that could have people assign work and have a clear calendar with all the assignments need to be done would be really helpful.
+Also simplify the meeting notes template.

+**Onboarding**
+* New members suggest to condense the content of the webinars to make it shorter.
+(Diversity and feedback webinars had been point out)

+* Extend the dealine to complete the onboarding process, the work is hard to complete in 3-4 days.
+*Suggestion: seperate the onboarding process into different parts, so new members don't see a big list of tasks that need to be complete and get scared.
+Give an appropriate timeline to finish each part.
+When finished, check in with their managers and managers could give them the 2nd part.*

+* The template of onboarding should be simplified into the lead part and member part.
+Before the onboarding lead to actually onboarding someone, it would be helpful to have a meeting with the lead to go through the checklist first.

+**Outreach**
+* IMC: Twitter team is concerned about when contacting the professors, they are not replying.
+* PrimaryEd: Parents that we reach out for feedback are not answering us.
+My teammate points out that we could have a simpler google form that contains short answers which only take about 2 minutes to fill out.

 **Writing Team**
 * So far, the directions of the tasks being assigned weren't really clear, so there is a lot of confusion during the process of completing the tasks.
 They suggest that having all the directions and goals either written on a list or discussed during a meeting would be really helpful for everyone in the team.

-* They felt that navigating the GitHub was still kind of hard for non-technical people, even with the tutorial.
-Since everyone has a tight schedule, it would be hard to have more time to practice using it.

-* Onboarding process was really detailed and having a lot of information actually helped to learn more about the Bit Project.
-But the Webinars are kind of long, and they suggest condense the content to make it shorter.
-(Especially the diversity and feedback one)

-* The template of onboarding is kind of unclear, it is very long and hard to figure out which one is for the lead and which one is for the member.
-Before the onboarding lead to actually onboarding someone, it would be helpful to have a meeting with the lead to go through the checklist first.

-**Engineering Team**
-* The new member of the engineering department suggested having a tutorial on MDX.

-**IMC:Twitter**
-* New team formed, still need to work more on to ensure everyone in the team knows about what to work on
-* I noticed that people in the team is not willing to speak up
-* New member suggest to extend the onboarding process deadline, they believe the work is kind of hard to finish in 3-4 days.

 ## Action Plan: